rconradharris/notify-smart/README.rst

 If the current-idle time exceeds the threshold OR the last-modified age of that file exceeds the threshold, then an email/SMS notification is generated.

+The reply mechanism is composed of three parts:

+1) ``server-irc-notifier`` which appends a reply link to messages if enabled
+2) ``reply-webserver`` which provides a web form for the user to enter their reply into
+3) The ``reply.pl`` irssi script which converts the webform reply into an actual IRC message

 Setup
 =====